emilyriederer/website/content/post/causal-design-patterns/index.md

 [^3]: You may see this called "exogeneity" in the economics literature

 [^4]: What is "similarity"?
-Without going into too much detail, we're specifically concerned here about characteristics of an individual that effect both their likelihood to receive the treatment of interest **and** effect the outcome of interest
+Without going into too much detail, we're specifically concerned here about characteristics of an individual that affect both their likelihood to receive the treatment of interest **and** affect the outcome of interest

 [^5]: On one hand, we might think this would reduce abandoned baskets; on the other hand, it might decrease browsing

-[^6]: Heuristically, you can think of it as a type of "dimensionality reduction" based on *relevance* instead of *varaince*.
+[^6]: Heuristically, you can think of it as a type of "dimensionality reduction" based on *relevance* instead of *variance*.

 [^7]: See previous footnote on "similarity".